 Back pain is a well-known cause of trouble in adults, but it is also being diagnosed more commonly in children and teenagers.
 Most parents don’t suspect unless healthy children to accuse of back pain—a problem usually correlated with middle age or later.
 Still, back pain has been found to happen in between 14% and 24% of children and teenagers.
-Some causes of back pain that may be general in kids involve higher body weights of children and greater rates of obesity, higher strength and year-round sports activities, and the growing weight of backpacks worn by scholars at school.
+Some causes of back pain that may be general in kids involve higher body weights of children and greater rates of obesity, higher strength and year-round sports activities, and the growing importance of backpacks worn by scholars at school.

 Some of the concerns of back pain involve identifying when the problem might be more severe than a simple ache and knowing when specific imaging tests might be suitable.
 That said, there are warning symptoms to look for to help sense when a back pain problem may be more dangerous in a younger person.